andrepnh/jedis-utils/README.md

 # jedis-utils
-A small utility library for jedis, mainly designed for more fluent transactions and pipelines.
-Java 8+ only.
+A tiny utility library for jedis, mainly designed to make it more fun on Java 8.
+It manages transactions and pipelines automatically and provides basic type conversion.

 ## Command blocks
 Command blocks are a way of grouping related commands in a single lambda expression.
 Commands inside a block can be refactored to run inside automatically managed transactions, pipelines or both.